m-altieri/DNS-GT/README.md

 This script will create a `labels.csv` file in `<DATA_PATH>` containing domains names, and booleans (0 or 1) for their blacklisted status, for all blacklist categories (advertising, malicious, suspicious, tracking, other, and any) and quality (good and ok), for a total of 13 significative columns.

+- Create test folds
+As a last preprocessing step, it is required to create test folds for the downstream task.
+To do this:

 ### 4. Pretrain the Models